Poor Lighting and Premises Liability

 - Parking lots, or

 If your injury was caused by poor lighting on someone else’s property, you have the right to file a claim for compensation.
+At West Coast Trial Lawyers, our skilled premises liability attorneys are available 24/7 to offer legal assistance.
+We will review your case to determine necessary courses of action to help get you the compensation you deserve.

 Common Injuries From Poor Lighting

 Lack of proper lighting makes it difficult for individuals to see where they are walking.
 There are several types of injuries that may result from this, depending on the situation.
-Here are a list of potential injuries that may be caused by poor lighting:
+Here is a list of potential injuries that may be caused by poor lighting:

 - Broken bones,